Are you ready to create your own online marketplace and disrupt your industry?

 Launch the product as soon as you get a functional product that fulfills its main purpose.
 Collect feedback and make valuable changes.
 It may turn out that people start using your product differently than you planned, and you will decide to change the functionality.
 The main goal is to test the product in the wild and make sure it is viable and worth further investment.
 During the next iterations, you can gradually enhance your app by adding new features and updating services.

+SECTION 6.
 How Much Does it Cost to Develop a Marketplace?

 Each marketplace has its own peculiarities that influence development time and budget.
 Our team develops fully customized projects that cannot be created with off-the-shelf solutions like WordPress or Shopify — there is no fixed price for all solutions.